 Structure of PhD Thesis

-This thesis is articulated in two main sections.
+This thesis on dance as a form of living cultural heritage is articulated in two main sections.

 The first section contains the preparatory work carried out before gathering the data, which includes the:

 - Creation of a conceptual framework (Chapter 3)

 The second section consists of the findings which include the: